Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Proofs of the Main Results

 \section{Proofs of the Main Results}

 Let us start with a brief roadmap of the proof strategy pursued in this section.
 The common recovery approach of Subsection~\ref{subsec:results:unitball} and Subsection~\ref{subsec:results:generalset} is to estimate the ground truth signal $\grtr \in \S^{n-1}$ via constrained empirical risk minimization.
 More specifically, we invoke the program of \eqref{eq:estimator} if the signal set $\sset \subset \R^n$ is contained in the Euclidean unit ball, whereas the scalable estimator \eqref{eq:estimatortuned} is used for general convex constraints.
 In both cases, it will turn out that, with high probability, the respective minimizer $\solu$ resides in a certain (local) neighborhood of $\grtrmu$ for an appropriately chosen scaling parameter $\scalfac > 0$.
-In order to make this localization argument more precise, let us introduce the so-called \emph{excess risk functional}
+Such a localization argument is in fact widely used in estimation theory and dates back to classical works in geometric functional analysis and statistical learning (e.g., see \cite{milman1986banach,pajor1986gelfand,mendelson2002improving,bartlett2005local,mendelson2007subgaussian}).
+In order to make this idea more precise in our specific setup, let us introduce the \emph{excess risk functional}

 where $\lossemp[](\x)= \tfrac{1}{m} \sum_{i = 1}^m \losshng(y_i \sp{\a_i}{\x})$ denotes the empirical risk (cf. Definition~\ref{def:results:unitball:risk}), which serves as objective functional in both recovery programs.
 The following simple observation shows that positivity of the excess risk allows us to reduce the set of potential minimizers: \begin{fact} Let $\excessloss(\x) > 0$ for some $\x \in \R^n$ and consider $\operatorname{Ray}(\x) \coloneqq \{ \grtrmu + \tau(\x - \grtrmu) \suchthat \tau \geq 0 \}$, which is the ray starting at $\grtrmu$ and passing through $\x$.
 Then, we have $\excessloss(\grtrmu + \tau(\x - \grtrmu)) > 0$ for all $\tau \geq 1$.
 Moreover, if a minimizer $\solu$ of \eqref{eq:estimator} or \eqref{eq:estimatortuned} belongs to $\operatorname{Ray}(\x)$, it must be contained in the line segment between $\grtrmu$ and $\x$, i.e., $\solu \in \convhull\{ \grtrmu, \x \}$.
 This particularly implies $\lnorm{\grtrmu - \solu} \leq \lnorm{\grtrmu - \x}$. \end{fact} This claim directly follows from the convexity of the excess risk and constraint set as well as the fact that $\excessloss(\grtrmu) = 0$ and $\excessloss(\solu)\leq 0$.
 Note that the last inequality holds true because $\solu$ minimizes the empirical risk on a certain signal set and $\grtrmu$ is a feasible vector.
 Figure~\ref{fig:proofs:fact} demonstrates how one can use Fact~\ref{fact} to derive an error bound for $\solu$ in the case of spherical intersections.